-Born in a working-class family in the deindustrialising Budapest I witnessed as my parents’ physical health collapsed during post-socialist reforms.
-In addition to researching the human dimensions of postsocialist change, this experience also drove me to activism.
-Parallel to studying, I was a social activist, contributing to the then-budding global justice movement and the progressive green-left subculture.
-The first event I organised in 2003 was a conference/festival protesting against the WTO's drive to privatise public services, such as health.
+Born in a working-class family in the deindustrializing Budapest I witnessed as my parents’ physical health collapsed during post-socialist reforms.
+In addition to researching the human costs of neoliberalism, this experience also drove me to activism.
+I contributed to the then-budding global justice movement and the progressive green-left subculture.
+The first event I organized in 2003 was a conference/festival protesting against the WTO's drive to privatize public services.
 We dressed up one of my friends as a puppet of big pharmaceuticals.
 My interest in privatisation and health dates back to these days.

 The movement to stop a military radar on a protected mountain in south Hungary (Zengő) in 2005 was instrumental in creating an umbrella coalition of a diverse group of organisations and activists.
 It was also an important stepping stone towards politicising the green movement in Hungary.
 Here I am reading Arne Næss, the Norwegian deep ecologist to a group of protesters in the freezing mountain morning.
 I later also wrote up my experience as my first academic publication.

 As a student/activist I found it important to build a progressive green-left subculture so that separate protest events have a shared ideological framing, common elements of a worldview and forms of self-expression.
 To this end, I invested quite a lot of my energy into creating popular publications and books that can be used for political education.
 We translated key texts on globalisation, development and green political theory.
 I also did a lot of policy-related research.
 You can find more details about my books here.